A Look at Energy Stocks and the Strength of Technology

 Sector Leadership

 Gas prices have surged around the country.
-Whether it is a direct result or not, from a technical standpoint, the Energy sector is now the highest ranked S&P 500 sector on a risk adjusted basis, according to Canterbury’s Volatility-Weighted-Relative-Strength.
-While most sectors declined in August and in the first week of September, the Energy sector had low correlation to the rest of the market and experienced an upward trend.
+Whether it is a direct result or not, from a technical standpoint, the Energy sector is now the highest ranked S&P 500 sector on a risk adjusted basis (according to Canterbury’s Volatility-Weighted-Relative-Strength).
+While most sectors declined in August and in the first week of September, the Energy sector had a low correlation to the rest of the market and experienced an upward trend.
 The chart below shows the energy sector ETF (XLE) with a few technical notes.

 A few comments: